wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 where

- * `Request` is a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
+ * `Request` MUST be a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
- * `Options` is a dictionary that allows to provide additional subscription request details in a extensible way.
+ * `Options` MUST be a dictionary that allows to provide additional subscription request details in a extensible way.
 This is described further below.
- * `Topic` is the topic the *Subscriber* wants to subscribe to.
+ * `Topic` is the topic the *Subscriber* wants to subscribe to and MUST be an URI.

 *Example*